Effective Number Theory: Counting the Identities of a Quantum State: Application: The Structure of Quantum States

-(iv) Example of an application where the assignment \eqref{eq:4_45} is carried out without direct reference to the underlying Hilbert space is provided by the problem of vacuum structure in Quantum Chromodynamics (QCD).
-This is often studied in the Euclidean path integral formalism, with regularized vacuum represented by the statistical ensemble of lattice gauge configurations $U\!=\! \{U_{x,\mu} \}$.
-Given a composite field $O\!=\!O(x,U)$ and the induced space-time probability distribution $P(x,U) \propto |O(x,U)|$, effective number framework can be used to determine the effective fraction of space-time occupied by $O$ for each $U$.
+(iv) An example of an application where the assignment \eqref{eq:4_45} is carried out without direct reference to the underlying Hilbert space is provided by the problem of the vacuum structure in quantum chromodynamics (QCD).
+This is often studied in the Euclidean path integral formalism, with the regularized vacuum represented by the statistical ensemble of lattice gauge configurations $U\!=\! \{U_{x,\mu} \}$.
+Given a composite field $O\!=\!O(x,U)$ and the induced space-time probability distribution $P(x,U) \propto |O(x,U)|$, the effective number framework can be used to determine the effective fraction of space-time occupied by $O$ for each $U$.
 The corresponding quantum averages are of vital interest in this context.
-Yet more indirect vacuum characteristics of such type reflect the space-time properties of Dirac eigenmodes.
-Their main utility is in probing the features of quark dynamics.
+Yet more indirect vacuum characteristics of such a type reflect the space-time properties of Dirac eigenmodes, whose main utility is to probe the features of quark dynamics.